It’s like déjà-vu.

 - Choose a minimum of 10 stocks, but no more than 30;

 - Only select large, well-known and companies with relatively little debt;

-- Make sure the company has at least 10 years of paying dividends; and
+- Make sure the company has at least 10 years of paying dividends in its recent history; and

 - A price-to-earnings (P/E) ratio of no more than 25.
 This ensures you don’t purchase any ‘growth stocks’ where the share price is based on future optimism and not on company assets.
 (Think Tesla…)